awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

       kubectl get clusterrolebindings
       ```

-   1. View the details of any `rolebinding` or clusterrolebinding and confirm that it has a `role` or `clusterrole` from the previous step listed as a `roleRef` and a group name listed for `subjects`\.
+   1. View the details of any `rolebinding` or `clusterrolebinding` and confirm that it has a `role` or `clusterrole` from the previous step listed as a `roleRef` and a group name listed for `subjects`\.

       Replace `role-binding-name` with a `rolebinding` name returned in the output from the previous command\.
 Replace `kube-system` with the `namespace` of the `rolebinding`\.

       ```
-      kubectl describe role role-binding-name -n kube-system
+      kubectl describe rolebinding role-binding-name -n kube-system
       ```

       The example output is as follows\.